PyPSA/pypsa-eur/doc/supply_demand.rst

 For the electrolysis, alkaline electrolysers are chosen since they have lower cost and higher cumulative installed capacity than polymer electrolyte membrane (PEM) electrolysers.
 The techno-economic assumptions are taken from the technology-data repository.
 Waste heat from electrolysis is not leveraged in the model.

-*Transport*
+**Transport**

 Hydrogen is transported by pipelines.
-H2 pipelines are endogenously generated, either via a  greenfield H2 network, or by `retrofitting natural gas pipelines <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L262>`_).
+H $_2$ pipelines are endogenously generated, either via a  greenfield H $_2$ network, or by `retrofitting natural gas pipelines <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L262>`_).
 Retrofitting is implemented in such a way that for every unit of decommissioned gas pipeline, a share (60% is used in the study by  `Neumann et al. <https://arxiv.org/abs/2207.05816>`_) of its nominal capacity (exogenously determined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L266>`_.) is available for hydrogen transport.
 When the gas network is not resolved, this input denotes the potential for gas pipelines repurposed into hydrogen pipelines.
 New pipelines can be built additionally on all routes where there currently is a gas or electricity network connection.
 These new pipelines will be built where no sufficient retrofitting options are available.
 The capacities of new and repurposed pipelines are a result of the optimisation.

-*Storage*
+**Storage**

 Hydrogen can be stored in overground steel tanks or `underground salt caverns <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L250>`_.
 For the latter, energy storage capacities in every country are limited to the potential estimation for onshore salt caverns within `50 km <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L251>`_ of shore to avoid environmental issues associated with brine solution disposal.
 Underground storage potentials for hydrogen in European salt caverns is acquired from `Caglayan et al. <https://doi.org/10.1016/j.ijhydene.2019.12.161>`_